 Full House is a combination of any three cards of the same rank plus any two cards of the same rank.
 When multiple players have a Full House at the same time, the winner is chosen based on the ranking of the cards in the threesome.
 If the game is played with community cards and the threesome is shared, cards forming the pair will decide the winner.

-A Flush is formed by any five non-consecutive cards of the same suit.
+A Flush is formed by any five non-consecutive cards but all the same suit.
 If two or more players form a Flush, the highest ranking card wins.
 If needed, the 2nd, 3rd, 4th and even 5th cards will be compared to decide which one wins.
 In the unlikely event that all cards between the two players are the same, the pot is divided in two.

 Straight consists of any five consecutive cards of different suits.
 Do note that an Ace can be used at the beginning or at the end of the straight, meaning it can form A-K-Q-J-T combination, as well as 5-4-3-2-A. In case two or more players have a Straight, the highest ranking card wins.